tldr-pages/tldr/pages/common/vgmstream_cli.md

 # vgmstream_cli

-> Play a wide variety of audio formats used in video games.
+> Play a wide variety of audio formats used in video games and convert them into `wav`.
-> Converts playable files to wav.
 > More information: <https://vgmstream.org/doc/USAGE>.

 - Decode a adc file to wav.
 (Default output name is `input.wav`):